manyahin/myjournal/README.md

-# My Private Diary
+# My Journal

-This app allows you to setup your own private diary using Docker.
-To use a custom domain for your diary you need to configure a web proxy server, like Nginx that can handle your domain zone, and probably TLS certificats, like "Let's Encrypt".
+This app allows you to setup your own private journal using Docker.
+To use a custom domain for your journal you need to configure a web proxy server, like Nginx that can handle your domain zone, and probably TLS certificats, like "Let's Encrypt".

 Built on top of Loopback 3 and VueJS 2.

 ## Setup

 ```
-# set password for diary
+# set password for journal
-echo 'DIARY_PASSWORD=123456' > .docker-env
+echo 'MYJOURNAL_PASSWORD=123456' > .docker-env
 ```

 ## Development